FIVE HILLS TRAINING AREA, Mongolia –

 Mongolian, Republic of India, and U.S. forces are participating in the Engineering Civic Action Program (ENCAP) portion of Exercise Khaan Quest 2014, June 18-29.

-KQ14 is a regularly scheduled, multinational exercise hosted annually by Mongolian Armed Forces and co-sponsored this year by U.S. Army, Pacific, and U.S. Marine Corps Forces, Pacific.
+Khaan Quest is a regularly scheduled, multinational exercise co-sponsored by U.S. Army, Pacific, and U.S. Marine Corps Forces, Pacific, and hosted annually by Mongolian Armed Forces.
 KQ14 is the latest in a continuing series of exercises designed to promote regional peace and security.
-This year marks the 12th iteration of this training event.
+This year marks the 12th anniversary of this training event.

 "The Mongolian Armed Forces have been organizing Exercise Khaan Quest with the U.S. Armed Forces since 2003," said Brig.
 Gen. D. Davaa, chief of military supply and service department of the MAF general staff. " The medical and engineering activities have been organized annually since 2004 in order to strengthen civil-military relations and share the experience among the military personnel who are participating in the exercise."

 Since 2004, school dormitories, kindergartens, and district hospitals have been renovated and public showers have been set up in the districts of Khaan-Uul, Songinokhairkhan, Nalaikh and Bayangol in the vicinity of Ulaanbaatar -- all under ENCAP projects.

 "I believe the (Community Health Engagement) and ENCAP in the frame of exercise Khaan Quest have made significant contributions to the reform of Mongolian Armed Forces by cooperating and exchanging experiences side-by-side with other nations and increasing their professional skills," added Davaa.